 Corey Goodman is a scientist, educator, and entrepreneur.
 Corey has been a member of CCST since

-2007, and was appointed Council Chair in 2014.
-He also holds a seat on the Board of Directors.
+2007, and served as Council Chair from 2014 through 2018.
+He also held a seat on the Board of Directors.

 With a B.S. from Stanford University and Ph.D. from U.C.
 Berkeley, he spent 25 years as Professor of

 Biology at Stanford University and Evan Rauch Chair of Neurobiology at Berkeley (Dept. of Molecular

 and Cell Biology), where he was Howard Hughes Medical Institute Investigator, Head of the